MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_follow_caravan.md

 # Entity Documentation - minecraft:behavior.follow_caravan

-`minecraft:behavior.follow_caravan` allows an entity to be lead with a `Lead` item.
+`minecraft:behavior.follow_caravan` compels an entity to be lead with a `lead` item.
 Leading the entity actually signals up to ten nearby entities that have been set in the `entity_types` variable to follow each other, forming a caravan.

 ## Parameters